Portugal train travel from Lisbon: a comprehensive guide

-As much as possible, I always opt to travel by train in Portugal.
-In Lisbon specifically, one of my favorite things is that for certain itineraries within the city you can opt between train, tram, metro, or bus — from Cais do Sodré to Belém (train, bus, or tram) or from Terreiro do Paço to Oriente (train, metro, or bus), for example.
+As much as possible, I always choose to travel by train in Portugal.
+In Lisbon specifically, one of my favorite things is that you can opt between train, tram, metro, or bus for certain itineraries within the city.
+From Cais do Sodré to Belém (train, bus, or tram) or from Terreiro do Paço to Oriente (train, metro, or bus), for example.

-Portugal train travel from Lisbon, though, can be a bit more challenging but still possible with a little bit of planning and thorough research.
+Portugal train travel from Lisbon can be a bit more challenging but still possible with a little bit of planning and thorough research.
 To help you with the research part, I’ve put together this comprehensive guide.

-These are the topics I will be covering (you can click on them to go to a specific section):
+These are the topics I covered (you can click on them to go to a specific section):

 Comboios de Portugal (CP for short) is the government-run company that operates most of the trains in Portugal.
-The only exception is the so-called “bridge train” that runs on Ponte 25 de Abril, which is operated by the private company Fertagus.
+The only exception is the “bridge train” that runs on Ponte 25 de Abril, operated by the private company Fertagus.

 Let me break down the different types of Portugal trains for you, what destinations they cover, and where to buy tickets for each:

-- IC (InterCidades) – these long-distance trains were the one and only fast option before Alfa Pendular came into the picture in 1999.
-They’re slightly slower than the Alfa and they’ll have more stops, but they’re also equipped with air-conditioning and have 1st and 2nd class cars.
-When I’m choosing which Lisbon to Porto train to take, it usually comes down to choosing the IC because it’s the cheaper option and the difference in travel time is around 30 minutes (I can live with that).
+- IC (InterCidades) – these long-distance trains were the only fast option before Alfa Pendular came into the picture in 1999.
+They’re slightly slower than the Alfa, and they’ll have more stops, but they’re also equipped with air-conditioning and have 1st and 2nd class cars.
+When I choose which Lisbon to Porto train to take, it usually comes down to choosing the IC because it’s the cheaper option.
+The difference in travel time is around 30 minutes (I can live with that).
 Tickets for this train can be bought at the same places as the Alfa Pendular.
-From Lisbon, you can take an InterCidades train to Porto, Guarda, second-city travel destinations like Covilhã and Guimarães, Faro, Évora, and Beja.
+From Lisbon, you can take an InterCidades train to Porto, Guarda, second-city travel destinations like Covilhã and Guimarães, Faro, Évora, Beja.

-- R (Regional) – these are short-distance trains that serve smaller towns and cities, and that some locals in those areas use as urban trains or commuter trains.
+- R (Regional) – these are short-distance trains that serve smaller towns and cities and that some locals in those areas use as urban trains or commuter trains.
 There is no 1st or 2nd class, and tickets can be purchased aboard the train or at ticket offices at the station.
-Not being able to purchase these train tickets online beforehand is a downside for me, but the good news is that I’ve never had issues buying a ticket on the same day of my trip (I don’t think most people choose to travel on a Regional unless they don’t have a choice).
+Not being able to buy these train tickets online beforehand is a downside for me.
+Still, the good news is that I’ve never had issues buying a ticket on the same day of my trip (I don’t think most people choose to travel on a Regional unless they don’t have a choice).

-- IR (InterRegional) – The InterRegional trains serve longer distances than the Regional trains and connect Lisbon to Coimbra (via Caldas da Rainha), Porto to Pocinho (via Peso da Régua), and Porto to Valença (via Viana do Castelo).
-Tickets also can only be purchased at ticket offices at the train station or aboard.
+- IR (InterRegional) – The InterRegional trains serve longer distances than the Regional trains.
+They connect Lisbon to Coimbra (via Caldas da Rainha), Porto to Pocinho (via Peso da Régua), and Porto to Valença (via Viana do Castelo).
+Tickets can only be purchased at ticket offices at the train station or aboard.

 - U (Urbanos) – These commuter trains in the Lisbon area operate in four lines: Sintra, Cascais, Azambuja, and Sado (on the Tagus Southbank, from Barreiro to Setúbal).
 They run frequently, but try to avoid rush hour (7:00-9:00 AM and 4:00-6:00 PM).
 Tickets must be purchased before the trip at the ticket office at the train station or the automatic vending machines.
-On urban trains, you can use your Viva Card topped up with cash or trips (topping up with cash instead of trips is always a better option).
-Understanding zones can seem a bit tricky when you’re purchasing your train ticket on a vending machine, but all you have to do is select your final destination.
+You can use your Viva Card topped up with cash or trips (topping up with cash instead of trips is always a better option).
+Understanding zones can seem a bit tricky when you’re purchasing your train ticket on a vending machine.
+All you have to do is select your final destination.

-- Fertagus – Privately owned, Fertagus has been running the “bridge train” since 1999, between Setúbal and Lisbon (stations of Campolide, Sete Rios, Entrecampos, and Roma-Areeiro).
+- Fertagus – Privately owned, Fertagus has been running the “bridge train” since 1999, between Setúbal and Lisbon (Campolide, Sete Rios, Entrecampos, Roma-Areeiro).
 You can buy the tickets at automatic vending machines or at the ticket offices at the train stations.
-You can also use your Viva Card on these trains; despite being a different company, since 2019 all public transport in Lisbon and the Greater Lisbon area belong to the same network.
+You can also use your Viva Card on these trains; despite being a different company, since 2019, all public transport in Lisbon and the Greater Lisbon area belong to the same network.
 Trains between Lisbon and Setúbal run every hour.
 Although this train serves the Tagus’ South Bank, it doesn’t serve popular destinations like Almada, Seixal, Cacilhas, and Barreiro (but they’re all easily reached by ferry).

-For a long time, Santa Apolónia was the main Lisbon train station for long-distance train trips from Lisbon.
+For a long time, Santa Apolónia was the central Lisbon train station for long-distance train trips from Lisbon.
 Since 1998, it shares that spot with the Oriente train station.

 Considering that all Alfa Pendular, InterCidades, Regional, and InterRegional trains stop there, choosing Santa Apolónia or Oriente depends on where you’re staying in Lisbon.

-The stations of Rossio and Cais do Sodré are served exclusively by urban trains (Sintra Line and Cascais Line respectively).
+The Rossio and Cais do Sodré stations are served exclusively by urban trains (Sintra Line and Cascais Line, respectively).

 In total, you can train travel around Portugal from Lisbon from the following 13 train stations:

-- Alcântara-Terra – Sintra and Azambuja lines (U trains); to not be confused with Alcântara-Mar, one of the stops of the Cascais Line train
+- Alcântara-Terra – Azambuja line (U trains); to not be confused with Alcântara-Mar, one of the stops of the Cascais Line train

 - Belém – Cascais Line (U trains)